Welcome to Vision Qwest Solutions’ website.

-Welcome to Vision Qwest Solutions provides consultation and training solutions to include soft skills training, leadership development training, employee engagement consultation, talent acquisition training and consultation, and performance management consultation and training.
+Vision Qwest Solutions provides consultation and training solutions to include soft skills training, leadership development training, employee engagement consultation, talent acquisition training and consultation, and performance management consultation and training.
 I first launched the original website in 2006.
 The tagline, “The Journey Begins With Envisioning The Possibilities” as well as the name for the company was conceptualized during an amazing road trip.
-With an open mind, in open air, and on open road, I came up with the name for the company.
+With an open mind, in open air, and on open road, I came up with the concept for the company.
 The tag line was lofty and befitting as the name for the site.
 I had a specific goal in mind – to provide a myriad of strategic HR consulting services to employers and employees in the areas of performance management, recruitment support, training solutions, organizational development, and career counseling.
-And although these are all areas of expertise for me, we all have to be flexible through “shifts and changes”; and sometimes, given market conditions, and constantly monitoring the current environment, I have honed my focus.
+Although these are all areas of expertise for me, we all have to be flexible through “shifts and changes”; and sometimes, given market conditions, and constantly monitoring the current environment, I have honed my focus.
 Re-prioritizing and re-focusing is good for all us.

-The power of managing these circumstances enhances ones’ ability to rise above the negative and facilitate the ability to be true to self ; “nosce te ipsum”.
+The power of managing these circumstances enhances ones’ ability to rise above the negative and facilitate the ability to be true to self – “nosce te ipsum”.

-VQS leverages the ability to understand your career needs based on my experience in “corporate”.
+Vision Qwest Solutions leverages the ability to understand your career needs based on my experience in “corporate”.
 I am a seasoned HR professional that started from the rank and file; yep, from the ground up.
 And via my path, my story has evolved, and adds substance to my perspectives and my understanding of what it means to be an “employee” in the workplace today as well as being a corporate employer.

 Celestine McMullen Allen, Vision Qwest Solutions